arrowhealth/bridge-toolkit/README.md

 - [Vue](vue)
 - [Svelte](svelte)

-Each platform provides an Application and a Smart Tile example.
+Each platform provides an Application and a SmartTile example.

 ## Emulator